alex/what-happens-when/README.rst

   back/forward button, bookmarking menu, etc. Every part of the browser display except the window where you see the requested page.
 * **Browser engine:** The browser engine marshals actions between the UI and the rendering engine.
+It enforces the security policy, handles navigation through hyperlinks and implements the DOM data structure exposed to page scripts.
 * **Rendering engine:** The rendering engine is responsible for displaying requested content.
-For example if the requested content is HTML, the rendering engine parses HTML and CSS, and displays the parsed content on the screen.
+For example if the requested content is HTML, the rendering engine parses HTML and CSS, and displays the parsed content such as images on the screen.
 * **Networking:** The networking handles network calls such as HTTP requests, using different implementations for different platforms behind a platform-independent interface.
 * **UI backend:** The UI backend is used for drawing basic widgets like combo boxes and windows.
 This backend exposes a generic interface that is not platform-specific.
+This manages application data and layout.
   Underneath it uses operating system user interface methods.
 * **JavaScript engine:** The JavaScript engine is used to parse and execute JavaScript code.